hbashton/VIIPER/docs/getting-started/installation.md

 !!! warning "Daemon/Service Conflicts"
     If VIIPER is already running as a system service or daemon on the target machine, be aware of potential port conflicts.
 Applications should:
     - Check if VIIPER is already running before starting their own instance
+      - use the `ping` API endpoint to check for VIIPER presence and version
     - Connect to the existing VIIPER instance (if accessible)
     - Use a custom port via `--api.addr` flag to run a separate instance